mharris382/mharris382.github.io/_portfolio/dreamwalker.md

 # Data-Driven Gameplay Effect System
 The system provides a single access point through a data table for each effect's behavior, timing, visuals, and post-processing (player only visuals).

-{% include figure-modal.html src="assets/images/dreamwalker/spore-database.png" alt="Spore Database" %}
+{% include figure-modal.html src="assets/images/dreamwalker/spore-effect-datatable.png" alt="Spore Effect Datable" %}

 The spore effect system plays a central role in the game's unique and surreal gameplay.
 The two driving forces in the effect system is the `Spore_Effect_base` and the `Spore_Region`.
 The effect's current status is tracked as a float called `toxicity` on the spore effect base.
 The region class tracks overlapping actors and increases toxicity over time.
 The effect itself will decrease toxicity over time, provided it is not currently overlapping a spore region.

 While it is a simple system, it can be expanded in limitless ways through new effect subclasses.

 ## System Visuals
-the other aspect of the spore system are the visual layers.
-There are two primary elements to the view layer.
+The other aspect of the spore system are the visual layers.
+There are two primary elements to the view layer:
-1. visually distinguish the types of spores from each other
+1. Visually distinguish the types of spores from each other
-3. Applying visual effects while the player has the effect active
+2. Applying visual effects while the player has the effect active

 [SCREENSHOT OF ALL EFFECTS SIDE BY SIDE]: #

 [SCREENSHOT OF ALL POST PROCESSING EFFECTS]: #

-the first part has the additional complexity of potentially being represented in different ways depending on the context.
+The first part has the additional complexity of potentially being represented in different ways depending on the context.

 {% include figure popup=true image_path="assets/images/dreamwalker/spore-visual-decoupling.gif" alt="Spore Visual Decoupling" %}